ranceltheauthor/ranceltheauthor.github.io/index.md

 </center>
 </form>

+Please note: if you order one of these, it may take awhile to arrive.
+I ship these all by hand.
+Restrictions due to COVID, transportation, and the like can make it challenging to get yours as quickly as, say, a mult-million-dollar company like Amazon.
+Despite the wait, please know that I will do everything in my power to get your copy mailed.
+I love you for ordering direct.

 # Coming soon...

 I'm working on my next novel, *Bread and Circuses* (working title).
 This novel investigates a handful of mental health disorders.
 It explores how a cult mindset can factor into such conditions.
 By and large, this new territory for me, well outside my comfort zone.
 If you have any thoughts, experience, or ideas on this, please reach out and let me know.